 - highway engineering

 Where our graduates are now

 Graduate Engineer, Galliford Try

 After 16 years in the building trade as a carpenter and joiner, I was looking to advance my career as much as possible.
 My GCSE results were not much to be desired so I began by completing the foundation year at Plymouth University.
 I was then able to progress to the BEng (Hons) Civil Engineering degree, which has allowed me to secure a job working for the structures team building the new A380 south Devon link road.

 Since graduating, my work has included assisting site engineers with setting out and surveying earthworks, culverts and bridges, along with supervising and coordinating contractors/sub-contractors, creating method statements and permits etc. The work carries a lot of responsibility but is very rewarding.
 My education at Plymouth University has been epoch-making in my career path.
 One of the best decisions I have ever made in my life.

 “I have been working on a couple of geotechnical projects, namely a pile wall at Lyme Regis, which is needed to help counter a major land slip, and the testing of ground anchors on Lundy Island (off the north Devon coast).
 It’s really interesting: the island has such a small population everyone knows me by name and comes up to discuss what we are doing and how we are getting on!
 It's quite an experience.”

 Graduate Engineer, Hyder Consulting

-"I really enjoyed my time studying at Plymouth University.
+"I really enjoyed my time studying at University of Plymouth.
 The University has some very supportive and experienced lecturers.
 Thanks to my degree I am now working for an international consultancy firm as a Graduate Engineer."

 Graduate Structural Engineer, Hyder Consulting